This information is for use on our NSW Historic Vehicle Rego.

 - Loads cannot be carried for commercial purposes.

-- Loads must be the private property of the vehicle operator and/or carried as part of a club event.
+- Loads must be the private property of the vehicle operator and/or carried as part of a club event, no Commercial Use.

 - The load must be restrained to the standards detailed in the Load Restraint Guide.

-Please note: Most states deam a load (say going to a swap meet to sell) as "commercial purposes" (it doesn't matter if its only one item or all)
+Warning: Most states deam the load (say going to a swap meet to sell) as "commercial purposes" and so is not permitted (it doesn't matter if its only one item).

 Seatbelts and child restraints